 </Parameters>

 The name attribute gives the name of the parameter that is to be determined.
 The format of the name depends on the nesting of the material description in the input file.
 FEBio supports names in the following form:

-material_name.parameter_name (standard material)

-material_name.elastic.parameter_name (nested material)

-material_name.solid_name.parameter_name (solid mixture)

-material_name.solid.parameter_name (biphasic material)

-material_name.permeability.parameter_name (biphasic material)

-material_name.solid.solid_name.parameter_name (biphasic material with solid mixture)

-material_name.solid.elastic.parameter_name (biphasic material with viscoelastic solid)

-material_name.solid.elastic.solid_name.parameter_name (biphasic material with viscoelastic solid mixture)

-material_name.osmotic_coefficient.parameter_name (biphasic-solute and multiphasic materials)

-material_name.solute.diffusivity.parameter_name (biphasic-solute material)

-material_name.solute.solubility.parameter_name (biphasic-solute material)

-material_name.solute.solute_name.diffusivity.parameter_name (multiphasic material)

-material_name.solute.solute_name.solubility.parameter_name (multiphasic material)
+For most materials, the following format is used to reference a parameter.

+material_name.parameter

+For example, assume a material, named Material1, of type neo-Hookean is defined.
+Then we can reference the Young’s modulus (E) as follows.

+name="Material1.E"

+In FEBio many materials define nested parameters, meaning the material properties have parameters of their own.
+Examples are the biphasic, biphasic-solute and multiphasic materials.
+In general, nested parameters are referenced using the material name, the property and the parameter.

+material_name.property.parameter

+For instance, assume a biphasic material, named Material1 is defined.
+To reference the perm parameter, use the following syntax.

+name="Material1.permeability.perm"

+If this material has a neo-Hookean solid matrix, then the Young’s modulus is referenced as follows.

+name="Material1.solid.E"

+For multiply nested properties, the syntax extends naturally.
+For instance, assume a biphasic material with a visco-elastic material, having a neo-Hookean material as a solid matrix.
+In this case, the Young’s modulus is referenced as follows.

+name="Material1.solid.elastic.E"

+The only exception to this is when the solid property references a solid mixture.
+In that case, the components of the mixture are referenced by name.
+For example, assume again a biphasic material, where the solid is a solid mixture of which the first component is a neo-Hookean material, named solid1.
+Now, the Young’s modulus is referenced as follows.

+name="Material1.solid.solid1.E"

-Furthermore, if a parameter is part of an array, its name should be specified in the form parameter_name[index], where the index is one-based.
+Furthermore, if a parameter is part of an array, its name should be specified in the form parameter[index], where the index is one-based.

 Each parameter takes four values: [guess] is the initial guess for this parameter, [min] and [max] are the minimum and maximum values respectively for this parameter, and [scale] is a representative scale (magnitude) for this parameter.
 This value is used to normalize the optimization parameter and improve convergence.
 If not specified by the user, it defaults to the initial guess.

-For example, for a neo-Hookean solid,
+For example, for a neo-Hookean solid, named mat1

 <Parameters>